layer-3/clearsync/docs/YIP/YIP-0010-state-machine-framework.md

 The state machine framework should stem from the automata theory, given its robustness, proven correctness and wide adoption.

-Moreover, given the reactive nature of the trading and settlement protocols, meaning that the workflow starts with one event, which leads to other event generated and so on.
+Moreover, given the reactive nature of the clearing and settlement protocols, meaning that the workflow starts with one event, which leads to other event generated and so on.
 The pushdown automaton is the best candidate for the described logic.

 ### Vocabulary

 **Automata theory** - is the study of abstract machines and automata, as well as the computational problems that can be solved using them.
 It is a theory in theoretical computer science with close connections to mathematical logic.

-**Automaton** (comes from the Greek word "αὐτόματος", which means "self-acting, self-willed, self-moving") - is an abstract self-propelled computing device which follows a predetermined sequence of operations automatically.
+**Automaton** - is an abstract self-propelled computing device which follows a predetermined sequence of operations automatically.

 **State** represents the step of an automaton execution.
 In the context of this YIP we will only consider automata with finite number of states, which are called finite automaton (FA) or finite state machines (FSM).